How Small Businesses Can Survive the Coronavirus Outbreak?

 Local state governments and authorities already executing the required measures to help ease the economic impact of COVID-19.
 These range from loan schemes for small businesses to help employers claim back sick pay.
 The UK has announced plans to offer various grants, loan schemes, reduced business rates, and statutory sick pay relief for SMEs.
-In U.S. Some state government is offering disaster loans.
+In the U.S. Some state government is offering disaster loans.
 Find out what help your government is offering.
 Explore private sector programs too to get small business loans.
 Facebook announces to offer $100 million in grants to small businesses.
 Small business loan companies like Fintech, Boston Arts Relief Funds are also considering ways to support small businesses.
 GoFundMe creates a “Small Business Relief” initiative for companies affected.
 You can also get a loan from them.

 5. Secure Liquidity & Manage Your Finances Wisely

-The Small Business Workforce Stabilization Fund provide immediate cash to the most vulnerable businesses, keep employees on payroll, and allow businesses to grow once customers return.
+The Small Business Workforce Stabilization Fund provides immediate cash to the most vulnerable businesses, keeps employees on the payroll, and allow businesses to grow once customers return.
 They will forgive financial assistance provided to those small businesses which were solvent prior to the crisis, so long as the same number of employees are rehired within 12 months after the crisis.
 The legislation would also increase the loan limit for SBA Express from $350,000 to $1 million.
 During this global crisis, this program can be a good way to stabilize the market and provide relief for owners, workers, and their families.

 I know, due to the novel coronavirus, like others, you are also struggling with your business.
 Here are some little suggestions that may help you to pivot your business during this coronavirus Pandemic.

-I suggest you not to get frustrated.
-If possible work from home, adjust your workflows, management, business strategy and goals, If possible move your business online, don’t lose your customer.
+I suggest you not get frustrated.
+If possible work from home, adjust your workflows, management, business strategy, and goals, If possible move your business online, don’t lose your customer.
 Apply for a loan and supports from Government or small business loan companies.
 Don’t forget, we all are fighting with this situation.
 Stay safe!